|Coconut cake heaven. Gluten-free and dairy-free deliciousness.|

 Bake in the center of the oven, side by side for 33 minutes, or so, until firm and springy.
 A cake tester inserted into the center should emerge clean.
 Cool on a wire rack.

 Make the frosting.

 |Creamy vegan frosting adorns this elegant coconut cake.|

-1 cup dairy-free butter or butter flavored organic palm shortening
+1 cup dairy-free butter, butter, or organic palm shortening

 1 teaspoon pure coconut or vanilla extract

 1 pound powdered sugar

 1/4 cup coconut milk, a little at a time

 In a mixing bowl, beat the butter/shortening and extract till combined.
 Add in the powdered sugar and less than half the coconut milk, and beat till smooth.
 Slowly add the remaining coconut milk, as you need it, a little at a time, beating after each addition, until you achieve a smooth and creamy consistency.

 When the cakes are cool, gently remove one from the pan and peel off the parchment paper.
 Trim off the domed top if you like, using a long serrated knife, to keep the cake layer even.
 Brush off any crumbs.